 Free VPN For All Your Devices

 Most good free VPNs offer software and apps that are compatible with the most common devices and operating systems.
 This means that such VPNs are easy to install on your computer, smartphone, and tablet.
-Some VPNs even offer software for lesser-known operating systems, making it possible to use a free VPN on Linux, for instance.
+Some VPNs even offer software for lesser-used operating systems, making it possible to use a free VPN on Linux, for instance.
 We will briefly discuss the various devices below.

-Free VPN for your computer or Mac
+Best free VPN for your computer or Mac

 Some VPNs are only available as a browser extension, for Chrome or Firefox, for example.
-This means they do NOT protect all your internet traffic, including torrents and emailing.
+This means they do NOT protect your other internet traffic, including torrents and emailing.
 The only thing a VPN browser extension protects is the internet traffic running through your browser, such as online banking via your bank’s website.